open-trade/awesome-flutter-desktop/README.md

 - [Ubuntu Desktop Installer](https://github.com/canonical/ubuntu-desktop-installer) -
 - [Yukino](https://github.com/yukino-app/yukino) - ❄️ [WIP] An extension based Anime & Manga client.
 - [appflowy](https://github.com/AppFlowy-IO/appflowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
+- [RustDesk](https://github.com/rustdesk/rustdesk) - Open source virtual / remote desktop infrastructure for everyone!
+The open source TeamViewer alternative.
+Display and control your PC and Android devices from anywhere at anytime.
+Built with Flutter and Rust.
 - [jellyflut](https://github.com/Thomas-Sohier/jellyflut) - Just a jellyfin client made in flutter (side project quality code)
 - [lumi](https://github.com/rootasjey/lumi) - Philips Hue app to control lights and sensors
 - [quickgui](https://github.com/quickgui/quickgui) -